bpedi/strava-MileageFetch/README.md

 For my engineering portfolio, I wanted a clean way to showcase how many miles I've run this year.
 Unfortunately, Strava’s built-in sharing tools and widgets didn’t match the look and feel of my website.

 To solve this, I created a simple JavaScript backend service that automatically fetches my year-to-date running mileage from the Strava API.
-The service is hosted on [Render](https://render.com) and embedded into my Wix portfolio site via an iframe for seamless integration.
+The service is hosted on [Render](https://render.com) and embedded into my Wix portfolio site via an iframe.

 ---